-At UT Arlington, Dr. Lamas is responsible for overseeing twenty University departments including: Apartment and Residence Life, Campus Recreation (the Maverick Activities Center (MAC), Club Sports and Intramurals), The Career Center, The Center for Community Service Learning, Fraternity and Sorority Life, The Leadership Center, The Movin’ Mavs Wheelchair Basketball Team, Off-Campus Mavericks, The Office of Community Standards (BIT (Behavior Intervention Team), Mediation Services, RVSP (Relationship Violence and Sexual Assault Prevention Program) and Student Conduct), The Office of International Education, The Office for Students with Disabilities, Multicultural Affairs, New Maverick and Transfer Orientation, The Parent & Family Center, Spirit Groups (Dance, Cheer, Mascot and Maverick Wranglers), Student Activities, Student Governance and Organizations, Student Publications and University Events.
+At UT Arlington, Dr. Lamas is responsible for overseeing 25 University departments and programs including: Apartment and Residence Life, Campus Recreation (the Maverick Activities Center (MAC), Aquatics, the Climbing Wall, the Fields Complex, Fitness, Intramurals, Sport Clubs, Wellness), The Career Development Center, The Center for Community Service Learning, The Center for Students in Recovery, Counseling and Psychological Services (CAPS), Fraternity and Sorority Life, Health Services, The Leadership Center, The LGBTQA Program, The Movin’ Mavs Wheelchair Basketball Team, Off-Campus Mavericks, The Office of Community Standards (BIT (Behavior Intervention Team), Mediation Services, RVSP (Relationship Violence and Sexual Assault Prevention Program) and Student Conduct), The Office of International Education, The Office for Students with Disabilities, Multicultural Affairs, New Maverick and Transfer Orientation, The Parent & Family Center, Spirit Groups (Dance, Cheer, Mascot and Maverick Wranglers), Student Activities and Organizations, Student Governance, Student Publications and University Events.

 Prior to his position at The University of Texas at Arlington, Dr. Lamas was an administrator at Rochester Institute of Technology in Rochester, New York for over ten years.
 He initially served as Assistant Vice President for Student Affairs and later assumed the roles of Associate Vice President for Student Affairs and Interim Vice President–leading a comprehensive student affairs division on a campus of 25,000 students.